Jaredites: Other references in Book of Mormon

 Outside the Book of Ether, the Book of Mormon relates that Coriantumr was found by the Mulekites.
 The Nephites later encountered the Mulekites and taught them the Nephite language.
 The Mulekites told them that Coriantumr had died some nine months after he had come to live with them.
 The Nephite prophet King Mosiah I was able to translate a large stone with engravings that gave an account of Coriantumr.
 Another record on twenty-four plates, discovered by the people of King Limhi, was translated by the Nephite King Mosiah II.
 An abridged account of the Jaredite records was later included by Moroni, as the Book of Ether, in the Book of Mormon.

 Geography

 The ocean crossed is not specified in the Book of Mormon.
 Hugh Nibley's There were Jaredites and The World of the Jaredites argue for the Pacific Ocean, but Milton R. Hunter argues for the Atlantic Ocean.

 The location of the Jaredite's civilization is also not specified in the Book of Mormon except that it was north of a narrow neck of land in what was called the "Land Northward" by the Nephites.
 The New World location of the Jaredites and Nephites is a subject of disagreement among Mormons.
 Joseph Smith indicated that the Jaredites arrived in "the lake country of America" and that "the Nephites... lived about the narrow neck of land, which now embraces Central America, with all the cities that can be found."

 Proposed relations

-Some LDS have argued for the Jaredites as the ancestors of the Olmec civilisation.
+Some LDS have argued for the Jaredites as the ancestors of the Olmec civilization.